From the Vaults

 John Cromwell, a proficient studio director, helmed Night Song, a romantic melodrama about music and blindness, starring Dana Andrews, Merle Oberon and Ethel Barrymore.

-Oberon plays Wealthy San Francisco socialite Cathy Mallory (Oberon), entranced by the music of nightclub pianist Dan Evans (Andrews), who is blind.
-He’s a bitter, broken down man, who resents Lady Bountiful’s effort to become his patron saint.
+Oberon plays wealthy San Francisco socialite Cathy Mallory, who’s entranced by the music of nightclub pianist Dan Evans (Andrews), who is blind.
+He’s a bitter, broken-down man, who resents her efforts to become his patron saint.

-Bandleader Chick Morgan (Hoagy Carmichael) informs Cathy that Dan has quit.
-She arranges to meet him on a public beach as if by coincidence and introduces herself as Mary Willey, a blind woman of limited means.
-They strike up friendship, and Dan explains how he lost his sight from another driver’s car crash.
+Cathy arranges to meet him on a public beach as if by coincidence; she introduces herself as Mary Willey, a blind woman of limited means.
+They strike up friendship, and Dan explains how he lost his sight in a car crash.

 In the improbable happy ending, when Dan arrives, he hears Mary playing his music, which makes him understand the situation.
-With big smile on their faces, they embrace.
+With a big smile on their faces, the couple embrace.

 RKO borrowed Dana Andrews, who is actually miscast, from Samuel Goldwyn’s company.
 Andrews wore special contact lenses that made his eyes appear damaged and made it impossible for him to see.